Lemoncode/node-training/README.md

 ### 01 Events

-In this sample we are going to ...
+In this sample we are going to create a basic sample to work with Node.js `Events`.

 ### 02 External emitter